zeppe-lin/mkinitramfs/README.md

 - luks hook have been modified to ask the password if header/key-file is not defined
 - added resume hook (to resume machines from hibernation)
-- added a possibility to copy modprobe.d configuration files
+- added a directive "extrafiles" to copy additional files
 - added bash completion

 See git log for complete/further differences.